NCATS-Tangerine/stringdb-beacon/README.md

 docker-compose up
 ```

-> **Note:** If you don't wish to set a password, you can simply not expose the database container's ports to your host machine.
+> **Note:** If you don't wish to set a password, you can simply set NEO4J_AUTH=none.
 You can control which ports, if any at all, are exposed with the `docker-compose.yaml` file.

 The Neo4j container's data, import, logs, and config directories will be mounted on the host machine at `$HOME/neo4j`.
 All the data in the database, including the username and password, will persist in the `$HOME/neo4j/data` directory over multiple runs of the container.

 > **Note:** If the docker-compose commands are is giving you trouble, try running them as the system administrator with the `sudo` command.
-Remember, though, that if you are running  your commands as 'sudo', then $HOME will actually be '/root'.
-This has consequences for data importation (see below)
+Remember, though, that if you are running  your commands as 'sudo', then depending on how your Linux instance configures sudo, in some cases, $HOME may actually be '/root' or it may otherwise still be in your normal user home.
+This may consequences for data importation (see below)

 The API should now be running at http://localhost:5000/api, and the Neo4j browser user interface should be running at http://localhost:7474.
 You can open your browser with these addresses to see these applications in action.
 You wont see much until you load data into the database, though.